The team at Lushington Chiropractic in Eastbourne share their tips on how to reduce and manage stress.

 - Learn to say “No” – This is not a sign of weakness.
 It is easy to say ‘yes’ and difficult to say ‘no’ but in the long run, doing less will benefit everyone in your life.

 Learn to Relax:

-- Meditation – can be extremely effective in that is slows the breathing rate, increases oxygen consumption, creates a relaxed brain rhythm and increases blood flow.
+- Meditation – this can be extremely effective in that it slows the breathing rate, increases oxygen consumption, creates a relaxed brain rhythm and increases blood flow.

 - Exercise – make time to exercise regularly.
 Not only is it good for your health but exercise can also make you feel good too.
 Exercise decreases the stress hormones, such as cortisol, and increases endorphins which are the body’s natural feel good chemicals.